chaseottofy/nextjs-blog/README.md

 #### Custom Image Handling System

-- Automatically generate base64 data urls for all post images.
+- Automatically generate base64 data urls and placeholders for all images in specified folder.
-- Images are cached and will not be regenerated unless the image file is modified.
+- Large banners are cached, served as webp, lazy loaded when appropriate, have fallbacks, and cached when possible.

 #### Accessibility